telerik/blazor-docs/components/wizard/structure/buttons.md

 The Wizard component allows you to include your custom buttons.
 You can define the desired buttons under the `WizardButtons` tag of the `TelerikWizard`.

-This configuration overrides the whole rendering of the bottom right section of the Wizard, including the built-in buttons and thus provides a full control over it.
+This configuration overrides the whole rendering of the bottom-right section of the Wizard, including the built-in buttons and thus provides a full control over it.
 If you want to include Next and Previous buttons as per the default setup of the Wizard, you need to also add them inside the `WizardButtons`.

->Custom Wizard buttons do not trigger the [Wizard `OnChange` event]({%slug wizard-events%}#onchange).
-See the event documentation for tips in such scenarios.
+>Custom Wizard buttons do not trigger the component [`OnChange`]({%slug wizard-events%}#onchange) and [`OnFinish`]({%slug wizard-events%}#onfinish) events.
+See section [Execute Business Logic With Custom Wizard Buttons](#execute-business-logic-with-custom-wizard-buttons) below.

->caption Wizard with custom buttons.
-The result from the snippet.
+>caption Wizard with custom buttons (code snippet below)

 ![Custom buttons](images/custom-buttons-example.gif)